turingschool/backend-curriculum-site/module1/lessons/testing_2_0.markdown

 * Instead of creating a new instance, we just stub it and dictate what state and behavior we want that secondary object to hold.
 * It allows us to imitate the _state_ and _state-dependent behavior_ of an actual object.
 * Use cases
-  * Testing across classes (example: View/Document)
+  * Testing across classes
   * Isolating a method within a class (example: Order Shipping Costs)
 * State, state, state

 ### Check for Understanding: Stubs
-Creating an alternate version of the color test using stubs.
+Working independently, find an opportunity to use stubbing in your last project.
+Get the test passing.

 ### Mocks
 * Mocks allow us to test whether the SUT exercises the behavior (especially on other objects) we want it to exercise.